Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Discussion

-Taking the mean of many raters reduces the noise; the correlation between the means of random collections of eighteen raters in the individual research condition was 0.94.
-This reduction in noise was sufficient to overcome any difference in the ItemShift that occurred for lay raters as compared with journalist raters, including the presumed effect of journalist expertise and professionalism in reducing that ItemShift.
-To see this, note that the correlation of a journalist with the mean of a group of eighteen lay raters in the individual research condition (C2) was .74, much better than the 0.65 correlation between two journalists.
+In our study, the reduction in Noise was sufficient to overcome the presumed smaller GroupOffset for journalists because of their expertise and professionalism.
+To see this, note that the correlation of a journalist with the mean of a group of eighteen lay raters in the individual research condition (C2) was .74, much better than the 0.65 correlation between a journalist and another journalist.

-Liberal and conservative lay raters had systematically different ItemShifts.
+Liberal and conservative lay raters had systematically different GroupOffsets.
 This follows from the fact that groups of liberal and conservative lay raters correlated with each other less than groups of random lay raters.
 Even in the independent research condition (C2), where this effect was reduced, the correlation between the means of eighteen liberal and eighteen conservative lay raters was 0.88, short of the 0.94 correlation between the means of random collections of eighteen lay raters.
 This could reflect ideological bias in judgments by one or both groups, or differences in expertise between the groups.
 We cannot distinguish between ideological bias and expertise differences, nor can we determine which group's Consensus tended to be closer to the hypothetical Truth.

-We cannot determine definitively whether the journalists had any bias in their judgments.
+Consequently, we also cannot determine definitively whether the journalists had any bias in their judgments.
 Liberal lay raters correlated better with journalists than conservative lay raters did, meaning that the Journalist Consensus tended to be closer to the Liberal Lay Rater Consensus than it was to the Conservative Lay Rater Consensus.
-To the extent that liberal lay raters had ideological bias contributing to their ItemShifts, journalists had correlated ItemShifts and thus also similar ideological bias.
+Thus, to the extent that liberal lay raters had ideological bias contributing to their GroupOffsets, the GroupOffsets for journalists must reflect similar ideological bias.
+On the other hand, if the GroupOffsets for liberals reflected only limited expertise rather than ideological bias, then a better correlation with journalists might not imply any ideological bias on the part of the journalists.